giffgaff/argo-helm/charts/argo-workflows/README.md

 1. switched to quay.io as the default registry for all images
 1. removed any included usage of Minio
 1. aligned the configuration of serviceAccounts with the argo-cd chart, ie: what used to be `server.createServiceAccount` is now `server.serviceAccount.create`
-1. moved the previously known as `telemetryServicePort` inside the `telemetryConfig` as `telemetryConfig.servicePort` - same for `metricsConfig`
+1. moved the field previously known as `telemetryServicePort` inside the `telemetryConfig` as `telemetryConfig.servicePort` - same for `metricsConfig`

 [affinity]: https://kubernetes.io/docs/concepts/configuration/assign-pod-node/
 [links]: https://argoproj.github.io/argo-workflows/links/